Dirac (video compression format): Technology

 Dirac supports resolutions of HDTV (1920×1080) and greater, and is claimed to provide significant savings in data rate and improvements in quality over video compression formats such as MPEG-2 Part 2, MPEG-4 Part 2 and its competitors such as Theora and WMV.
 Dirac's implementers made a preliminary claim of "a two-fold reduction in bit rate over MPEG-2 for high definition video", which makes it comparable to VC-1 and simpler profiles of H.264.

 Dirac supports both constant bit rate and variable bit rate operation.
-When the low delay syntax is used, the bit rate will be constant for each area (Dirac slice) in a picture to ensure constant latency.
+When the low delay syntax is used, the bit rate is constant for each area (Dirac slice) in a picture to ensure constant latency.
 Dirac supports lossy and lossless compression modes.

 Dirac employs wavelet compression, like the JPEG 2000 and PGF image formats and the Cineform professional video codec, instead of the discrete cosine transforms used in MPEG compression formats.
 Two of the specific wavelets Dirac can use are nearly identical to JPEG 2000's (known as the 5/3 and 9/7 wavelets), as well as two more derived from them.

 Dirac can be used in Ogg and Matroska container formats and is also registered for use in the ISO base media (MP4) file format and MPEG transport streams.